dawud-shakir/neural_networks/README.txt

 # README (TODO: convert to latex)

+We wrote our scripts in Python (instead of matlab or C) because the libraries we needed are easily accessed from Python (3.11).

 They include data loading, preprocessing, model definition, training, evaluation, and visualization functionalities.
 After training, their test method is called on the trained model to make predictions on the test set.
        A cassification report (precision, recall, F1-score), overall test accuracy, and overall test loss are stored and metrics for each class are plotted.